Prospect your farm neighborhood and be remembered by your past clients in real estate

 - SCALABLE AND EASY | Custom printing magnets for your entire sales and service department can be very expensive.
 This DIY kit allows you to upcycle your existing business cards into full-color promotional items.

-The other reason I think he might’ve been successful doing this method is that since he gave them something that they were proud enough to place in front of their home he created an emotional connection.
+I think he might’ve been successful doing this method because since he gave them something that they were proud enough to place in front of their home, he created an emotional connection.

 These are just two of the possibilities that you can do that would include offering an American flag to clients for the Fourth of July holiday.
-I’m sure that there are many others that I haven’t thought of.
+I’m sure that there are many others that I haven’t tried.

-If you’ve been using this method with success and you want to share any do’s or don’ts, please post your comments in the space below.
+Have you been using this method with success?
+If so, and if you want to share your thoughts, please post your comments in the space below.

-Don’t forget to check out my Amazon Influencer Page, where you can see many of my favorite real estate marketing tools, and various other items I like, all available on Amazon.
+Don’t forget to check out my Amazon Influencer Page.
+You can see many of my favorite real estate marketing tools, and various other items I like, all available on Amazon.